 - Biarritz is one of the rainiest cities in France.

 - Mouthe, a small village in the Jura, is the coldest village in the country.

 In France, one city stands out for the amount of snow that falls in winter.
 Contrary to what you might think, the town is not in the mountains!

 And the winner is… Saint-Étienne!

-Wrapped in a thick white blanket every year, Saint-Étienne is on average the snowiest city in France.
+Wrapped in a thick white blanket yearly, Saint-Étienne is, on average, the snowiest city in France.
 It thus overtakes Grenoble, even though it is associated with snow and winter sports due to its surrounding mountains.

 Why this French record?

-Its high snowfall (82 cm of snow per winter) is due to its altitude and its exposure to the cold and wet north-west winds.
+Its high snowfall (82 cm of snow per winter) is due to its altitude and exposure to the cold and wet northwest winds.
 In 2005, Saint-Étienne received more than 120 cm of snow.